OwethuSotomela/q-not/README.md

 [![Build Status](https://app.travis-ci.com/OwethuSotomela/q-not.svg?branch=main)](https://app.travis-ci.com/OwethuSotomela/q-not)

-A user should be:
+All users should be:
 * Able to register for an account
+* Signin to the app

+A patient should be:
-* Book an appointment (Use date & time for booking)
+* Able Book for an appointment (Use date & time for booking)
+* See the status of the appointment
 * Cancel an appointment
-* See the status of the appointment

 An Admin Should:
 * Be able to view all booked appointments
 * Confirm an appointment
+* Cancel confirmed appointments
 * Remove an appointment from the list